Dree Hemingway

 Dree Louise Crisman Hemingway (born December 4, 1987) is an American fashion model and actress.
 She gained attention playing the lead in American director Sean Baker's feature Starlet (2012).
-She has since become known for her high-profile fashion campaigns and her extensive work in independent film.
+She has since become known for her high-profile fashion campaigns and her work in independent film.

 Early life and education

 Dree Louise Crisman Hemingway was born in Sun Valley, Idaho.
 She is the daughter of actress Mariel Hemingway and Stephen Crisman as well as the niece of the late model and actress Margaux Hemingway, who died by suicide when Dree was 8 years old.
 Author Ernest Hemingway is her great-grandfather on her mother's side.
 She has a younger sister named Langley Fox.

 She grew up in Ketchum, Idaho and attended Ernest Hemingway Elementary School.
 She later moved to California and lived in Westlake Village.
 She attended Oaks Christian High School for two and a half years and then dropped out to pursue her modelling career.
 She was presented as a debutante at the Bal des débutantes in Paris, France in 2003.